StarmanMartin/gorun/README.md

 ## Execute your code

-The same as before you just neet to add *-e* tag to the command
+The same as before, you just neet to add *-e* tag to the command

 ```bash
 gorun -e [Path to variable]